kena-wakwoya/kena-wakwoya/README.md

  👋 Hi, I’m Kena Wakwoya.

 🌱 I’m currently learning aws integration.
-💞️ I’m looking to collaborate on reactjs, reactnative and flutter projects.
+💞️ I’m looking to collaborate on reactjs, reactnative,flutter,angular, aws lambda function and aws apigateway integration projects.

 I am a Full Stack Software Developer and machine-learning enthusiast.
 I am passionate about technologies and try to learn new stack.
 Whatever I do, I do with perfection, Takes work ethics very seriously.